Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Numerical Examples

-The derivation reveals the following interesting fact.
-Even when the source transmits at a rate beyond the time-sharing rate of $\log_2\sqrt{3}$ bit per use, the relay is still able to send its own information at a non-zero rate.
+The derivation reveals that the cut-set bound is achievable for $R_0\geq0.9654$.
+Moreover, we see that even when the source transmits at a rate beyond the time-sharing rate of $0.5\log3$~b/u, the relay is still able to send its own information at a non-zero rate.